mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-match-file-snapshot.md

 This is great for **regression** testing when you want to lock down the structure and content of certain outputs (like files!) and ensure that changes only happen when you intend them.

-So next time you’re testing randomly generated files, big ol’ JSON objects, templates, or... anything where exactness matters, give `toMatchFileSnapshot` a go!
+So next time you’re testing randomly generated files, big ol’ JSON objects, templates, or… anything where exactness matters, give `toMatchFileSnapshot` a go!